-You can expect to be extremely sleepy or sedated for the first few hours.
+You can expect to be extremely sleepy, or sedated for the first few hours.
 This will allow you to rest and recover.
 Please tell us if you are in pain or feel sick.
 We have tablets/injections that we can give you as and when needed, so that you remain comfortable and pain free.
 You may have a device that you use to control your pain yourself.
 This is known as a PCA (Patient Controlled Analgesia) and the staff will show you how to use it.
 Alternatively, an epidural may be inserted in your back for pain relief.
 The anaesthetist will discuss these choices (PCA or an epidural) with you before surgery.

 You may have some vaginal bleeding or a bloodstained discharge but this does not usually last for more than a few days.
-The wound will have a dressing on it to keep it clean and dry.
-Depending on the type of incision used, the sutures or clips will be removed 5-10 days later.
+The incisions will have dressings to keep them clean and dry.